hbctraining/Intro-to-R/lessons/02_introR-syntax-and-data-structures.md

 ### Data Frame

 A `data.frame` is the _de facto_ data structure for most tabular data and what we use for statistics and plotting.
-A `data.frame` is similar to a matrix in that it's a collection of vectors of of the **same length** and each vector represents a column.
+A `data.frame` is similar to a matrix in that it's a collection of vectors of the **same length** and each vector represents a column.
 However, in a dataframe **each vector can be of a different data type** (e.g., characters, integers, factors).

 ![dataframe](../img/dataframe.png)